 |Extras||Media controls, cushioned magnetic wrist rest, internal sound deadening|

 Razer Huntsman V2 price

-The Huntsman V2 is not a cheap keyboard and lacks a few features to entirely make up for that high price, but its PBT keycaps, wrist rest and sound deadening all add to its value.
+The Huntsman V2 price is $200, making it an expensive gaming keyboard, but its PBT keycaps, wrist rest and sound deadening all add to its value.

 Razer Huntsman V2 review conclusion